- This piece was written over a year ago. It may no longer accurately reflect my views now, or may be factually outdated.

 T leaves the house for good, taking her toaster with her.
-The tenants report that the toaster that came with the property gives off smoke when issued and smells of burnt plastic, asking for a replacement.
+The tenants report that the toaster that came with the property gives off smoke when used that smells of burnt plastic and ask for a replacement.
 SHL do not respond, and a new toaster never appears. ( Report )

 2019-06-03: The Lettings Manager leaves SHL.
 SHL email all of their tenants, but forget how to BCC again. ( Email )

 2019-06-04: SHL follow up on their previous email, remembering to use BCC this time, and blaming the mistake on

 a technical issue [on] our end. ( Email )